 - Eliminating corporate objections about short-term rentals around duty of care, streamlining expense reimbursement, and replacing beloved rewards programs.

-- Convincing hosts that earning a business-ready accreditation is a worthwhile venture.
+- Convincing hosts that earning a Business Travel Ready accreditation is a worthwhile venture.

 - The space: Entire Home/Apartment, smoke, and pet-free property

 - Reviews and response rate: Listing must have at least 3 reviews and maintain 5-star cleanliness and accuracy reviews.

 - The Amenities: Laptop-friendly workspaces, wireless internet,¬†self-check-in, toiletries, hairdryers, hangers and ironing boards, etc.

 - Cancellations: Host cannot have canceled any reservation within a week of the stay in the past year.